facebook/hhvm/README.md

 * [Wiki](http://wiki.github.com/facebook/hiphop-php)
 * [Issue Tracker](http://github.com/facebook/hiphop-php/issues)

-## Required Packages, Installing HipHop, and running HipHop
+## Required Packages, and Installing and Running HipHop VM

 The latest information is available on the [wiki](http://github.com/facebook/hiphop-php/wiki).

-## Contributing to HipHop
+## Contributing to HipHop VM

-HipHop is licensed under the PHP and Zend licenses except as otherwise noted.
+HipHop VM is licensed under the PHP and Zend licenses except as otherwise noted.

 Before changes can be accepted a [Contributors Licensing Agreement](http://developers.facebook.com/opensource/cla) must be signed and returned.